 You crave intimacy and your romantic relationship consumes most of your emotional energy.
 You want to be as close as possible to your loved one and are often worried that the feeling is not reciprocated.
 You are very sensitive to your partner’s moods and take any changes in behavior personally.
 You are easily upset and tend to act out when you feel disconnected from your romantic partner.
 You require a lot of security and reassurance in order to feel secure in the relationship.

 You feel a relationship will make you lose your independence and you prefer autonomy in a relationship.
 You need to maintain your independence in a relationship and too much closeness makes you uncomfortable.
 You prefer to keep your romantic partner at a distance and are not very open to them.
 They would describe you as being emotionally distant.
 You are vigilant and respond assertively when you feel someone is getting too close.

 By identifying our attachment style and learning what traits we exhibit in a close relationship we can learn to cope with triggering events in a healthier manner.
 It is important to note that being dependent on a loved one for emotional support should not be seen as a negative thing.
 This is not to be equated with pathological co-dependency which can be controlling, destructive and abusive.

 I hope you found this article informative and helpful.
 I would love to hear your thoughts and insight on this topic in the comments below.
-Please note, this article is meant for educational purposes only.
+This article is meant for educational purposes only.

 Ph.D. in Clinical Psychology